Hiking the W Trek in Torres del Paine, Chile

 Day 3: French Valley

-For Day 3, we were back some more serious hiking.
+For Day 3, we were back to some more serious hiking.
 We started the morning with a beautiful rainbow over Lake Nordenskjöld and hiked into the forests of the French Valley culminating into views of the French Glacier and Paine Grande peak.
-We crossed stretches of burnt forest, a stark reminder of the 2011 fire caused by a negligent tourist that burned for two months destroying 176 km² (68 sq mi) of the park.
-While extensive reforestation efforts have planted over a million trees, the landscape, has yet to recover and continues to show extensive signs of the fire.
+We crossed stretches of burnt forest - a stark reminder of the 2011 fire caused by a negligent tourist that burned for two months destroying 176 km² (68 sq mi) of the park.
+While extensive reforestation efforts have involved planting over a million trees, the landscape has yet to recover and continues to show extensive signs of the fire.

-After a solid 7 hours on the trails, we reached our campsite at Paine Grande Refuge and Camping with our tents rights on the banks of Lake Pehoé.
+After a solid seven hours on the trails, we reached our campsite at Paine Grande Refuge and Camping with our tents rights on the banks of Lake Pehoé.

 Hike details: